ChainSafe/eth-local/README.md

 - [ ] Transfer eth
 - [ ] Electron prompt
 - [ ] Transaction signing

+## Details

+### Cli
+- Uses the spawn() library to launch electron prompt (see `cli/utils/spawn.js`)
+- stdin/out are supposed to provide data to and from the electron prompt (WIP)

+### Client

+- `/ui` is the UI for the electron app, standard create-react-app
+- `/app` is the deployable part, which includes a production build of `ui/` (TODO: Setup linkage or change structure so we don't have to copy build from `ui/`.
+- `app/main.js` is the electron app.
+This is where you can configure it.
+- Launching the electron app on its own may be troublesome, you must run it with electron (eg. `electron main.js`)

+### Web
+- This is just a front end for testing purposes

 Interested in lending a hand?
 Reach out to `david at chainsafe dot io`:)